Marysville School District

 Marysville School District No. 25 is a public school district in Marysville, Washington, United States.
 It serves the city of Marysville and members of the nearby Tulalip Tribes.
 In May 2013, the district had an enrollment of 11,426 students.
 In 2019, it had an 84% 4-year graduation rate, an increase of 7% from the previous year.
 In 2022–2023, the district had 756 classroom teachers.

+The district includes the majority of Marysville, and portions of the Lake Cassidy, Lake Goodwin, Lochsloy, and Sisco Heights census-designated places.

 Marysville School District operates one elementary school, Quil Ceda Tulalip Elementary, on the Tulalip Reservation.
 The Tulalip Tribes collaborate with Marysville School District in providing an on-reservation high school, Heritage High School.